idobarel/hashbuster/README.md

 # HASHBUSTER
 ## The multi threaded hash cracker
-written in python3, the hash buster script allows you to crack md5* hashes
+written in python3, the hash buster script allows you to crack hashes based on a worldist

 # Usage
 ## Installation: